apereo/cas/development/installation/User-Interface-Customization.md

 Notice `top.jsp` and `bottom.jsp` include files located in the `../includes` directory.
 These serve as the layout template for the other JSP files, which get injected in between during compilation to create a complete HTML page.

-The location of these JSP files are configured in `WEB-INF/classes/default_views.properties`.

 ####Tag Libraries
 The following JSP tag libraries are used by the user interface: